LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 1. Is the LG LSEL6337D a dishwasher or a range?

 The LG LSEL6337D is an electric slide-in range, not a dishwasher.
-LG describes it as a 6.3 cu. ft.
+LG lists it as a 6.3 cu. ft.
 Smart Wi-Fi Enabled ProBake Convection® InstaView™ Electric Slide-in Range with Air Fry.

 2. Why is my LG LSEL6337D oven not heating?

-The most common causes include a faulty bake element, broil element, temperature sensor, control board, wiring issue, or power supply problem.
-If the display works but the oven does not heat, the heating circuit should be inspected.
+Common causes include a faulty bake element, broil element, temperature sensor, control board, wiring issue, or power supply problem.
+If the display works but the oven does not heat, the heating circuit is the likely area to inspect.

 3. Why is one cooktop burner not working?

-If only one burner is not working, the issue may be a failed radiant surface element, infinite switch, loose wire, or control knob problem.
-If all burners are not working, check the breaker and power connection first.
+If only one burner is not working, the problem is usually a failed radiant surface element, bad infinite switch, loose wire, or a control issue specific to that burner.

 4. What parts commonly need replacement on the LG LSEL6337D?

-Common replacement parts include surface elements, infinite switches, bake elements, broil elements, oven temperature sensors, control boards, convection fan motors, door gaskets, oven bulbs, knobs, and door lock assemblies.
+Common replacement parts include surface elements, infinite switches, bake and broil elements, temperature sensors, control boards, convection fan motors, door gaskets, oven bulbs, knobs, and door lock assemblies.

 5. Why is my LG LSEL6337D oven cooking unevenly?

-Uneven cooking may be caused by a weak heating element, faulty temperature sensor, damaged door gasket, blocked airflow, incorrect rack placement, or a convection fan issue.
+Uneven cooking can be caused by a weak heating element, a bad temperature sensor, a leaking door gasket, blocked airflow, wrong rack placement, or a convection fan problem.

 6. How do I know if the oven temperature sensor is bad?

-Signs of a bad temperature sensor include inaccurate oven temperature, long preheat times, overcooked or undercooked food, and recurring temperature-related error codes.
+Signs include consistent overcooking or undercooking, long preheat times, and recurring temperature-related error messages.
 The sensor should be tested before replacement.

 7. Why is the convection fan not spinning?

-The fan may not run in every cooking mode.
-If convection mode is selected and the fan still does not run, the fan motor, blade, wiring, or control board may be faulty.
+The fan may not run in every mode.
+If convection is selected and the fan still does not run, the motor, blade, wiring, or control board may be faulty.

 8. Is the LG LSEL6337D affected by a recall?